Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR

-\paragraph{Full PDR runs, execution times} Next, we analyze the different methods within full PDR runs.
-Note that within full PDR runs the single POGPs become different due to different generalization results and run times of the generalization methods become relevant as well.
-In Fig.~\ref{fig:1517origcactus} we restrict the presentation to the methods with the most promising performance on the set of HWMCC'15/17 Benchmarks (in particular, we do not show any \emph{free} variants).
-Interestingly, \emph{S01X} as well as \emph{IGBG} and the heuristics based on \emph{MS01X} / \emph{IGBG} outperform the `standard techniques', \ie{} lifting and greedy 01X-simulation.
-The best performing techniques additionally show a great variety in uniquely solved benchmarks.
-We can make use of these complementary strengths and create portfolio approaches, running the techniques concurrently and terminating altogether if one of them yields a result.
-As displayed in Fig.~\ref{fig:1517origcactus}, a portfolio approach is able to increase the number of solved instances further.
+\paragraph{Full PDR runs, overall performance} Note that within full PDR runs the single POGPs become different due to different generalization results and runtimes of the generalization methods become relevant as well.
+In Fig.~\ref{fig:gen_categories} we restrict the presentation to the methods with the most promising performance on the set of HWMCC'15/17 Benchmarks (in particular, we do not show any \emph{free} variants).

-In Table \ref{tab:genratioorig} we present the share in the overall execution time that the respective generalization technique required (\ie{} the time required for generalization divided by the overall execution time).
+We start with comparing methods from each category to determine their respective strongest methods.
+As categories, we consider \emph{lifting} with its different configurations, \emph{01X-based methods} (IGBG, 01X-simulation, S01X, MS01X, and justification), and \emph{cover approaches} (ILP, SAT cover, greedy cover, GeNTR).